 In females, the following organs may be removed:

-During your surgery, the lymph nodes near your bladder will also be removed.
-Lymph nodes are glands that are located throughout your body and are part of the lymphatic system, which is a major part of your body’s immune system.
-They are removed during your surgery because they may also be involved with the cancer.
-If you’ve had past surgery or radiation therapy to your pelvis, we may not remove all of your lymph nodes.
+The lymph nodes near your bladder will also be removed.
+Lymph nodes are glands that are located throughout your body and are part of your lymphatic system, which is part of your body’s immune system.
+They’re removed during your surgery because they may also contain cancer cells.
+If you’ve had surgery or radiation therapy to your pelvis in the past, we may remove fewer lymph nodes.
 This is done to avoid problems after your surgery.

-With a continent cutaneous diversion, a section of the intestine is used to create a reservoir which connects to a stoma.
-A surgically created valve keeps urine from flowing out of the stoma, so no external appliance is needed.
-To drain urine, you’ll put a catheter through the stoma several times a day.
+- With a continent cutaneous diversion, your surgeon uses a section of your intestine to create a pouch to hold urine.
+The pouch reaches the outside of your body through a stoma.
+You will have a surgically created valve that keeps urine from flowing out of the stoma, so you don’t need to wear a pouch over your stoma.
+To drain urine, you’ll put a catheter through your stoma several times a day.